-My son wears a safari style hat that has a round brim and also a long protective cloth that covers the entire back of his head and neck.
-Amazon has a nice selection of sun hats ranging from $6.36 to $28.
-The hat I bought for my son was $15.49, but at the time of this writing, I can see that’s come down to $13.99.
+My son wears a safari-style hat that has a round brim and also a long protective cloth that covers the entire back of his head and neck.
+Amazon has a nice selection of sun hats.
+The hat I bought for my son is great, and has saved a few sunburns.

 #5.
 Snacks and Drinks

 Don’t forget to pack any non-perishable snacks and drinks for the kids.
 Chips, crackers, nuts, granola bars, marshmallows, pretzels, dried fruit, and the list goes on.
 Basically, anything that you think your child will eat that won’t go bad if not kept cold and out of the sun.
 Keep the snack handy and available for them to eat while they are playing.

 Keep a lot of drinks on hand as well.
 Make sure the children are staying hydrated and drinking plenty of water.
 That goes for the adults as well.

 * For more safety information about kids, visit our article 15 Tips for Safe Boating With Kids.

 Now with the safety items packed and ready to bring with you, it’s time to look at a list of some fun items that will be sure to keep your little ones entertained out on the boat.